WHY CHOOSE BREEDEN LAW OFFICE:

 State law says that a child custody and visitation arrangement must be in the child’s best interests.
 That goes for whether a judge decides custody or you and your spouse reach an agreement.

-If you’re worried about child custody, consult a divorce lawyer in Garner, NC.
+If you’re worried about child custody, consult the skilled Garner divorce lawyers at Breeden Law Office to discuss your rights.
 An attorney can assist you and your spouse craft a personalized co-parent agreement that works best for your children.
-Also, if you can’t agree and, your lawyer helps you build a strong case.
+Also, if you can’t agree, your lawyer helps you build a strong case.

 Related Divorce Topics